NET WORTH: $300 million

 BACKGROUND: Kevin O’Leary grew up in Montreal and attended the University of Waterloo, followed by the Richard Ivey School of Business at the University of Western Ontario.
 O’Leary famously co-founded SoftKey with $10,000 in seed capital from his mother.
 By the mid 1990s, SoftKey had become a major player in the educational software market, and eventually acquired rivals The Learning Company for $606 million, and Broderbund for $416 million, before being sold to Mattel for $3.8 billion in stock.
-More recently he’s joined the cast of Canadian hit TV show Dragon’s Den, and the American show Shark Tank, investing in startup businesses that entrepreneurs bring on the shows.
+More recently, he’s joined the cast of hit Canadian TV show Dragon’s Den, and the American show Shark Tank, investing in startup businesses presented by budding entrepreneurs.

 ENTREPRENEURSHIP: O’Leary is a lifelong photographer, and in September 2013, he launched an exhibit displaying some of his best work over the last 40 years.
 Proceeds from the sales of this photography are being donated to the Future Dragon Fund, which O’Leary created to encourage teenage entrepreneurs.
 Through the fund, O’Leary has made $5,000 in grants to promising 11th and 12th graders in Canada.
 Details can be found here.

 O’Leary is also working on a show called Redemption Inc., where he helps 10 ex-convicts improve their business skills, and gives them a chance to compete for $100,000 of his money to build their own business.

 FINANCIAL EDUCATION: The Alitis Investment Counsel donated $5,700 from the proceeds from a talk O'Leary gave to the Victoria Foundation’s Smart and Caring Community Fund.